-- Pain The most common reason for scoliosis surgery is pain relief for chronic discomfort that keeps getting worse.
-About 85 percent of adult scoliosis surgeries are done to relieve severe pain.
-Surgery will probably not be recommended if the pain is manageable through conservative treatments.
+- Chronic pain provides the most common reason for scoliosis surgery.
+Severe pain relief comprises about 85 percent of adult scoliosis surgeries.
+We will not recommend surgery if the pain is manageable through conservative treatments or facet joint injections.

-- Cosmetics Surgery is generally not recommended merely for the sake of appearance.
-But sometimes the scoliosis causes physical deformity that is unbearable to the patient.
-Surgery may be the only option for correcting the condition.
-Most cases of cosmetic scoliosis surgery are in young adults that have very noticeable curves.
+- We do not recommend Cosmetics Surgery merely for the sake of appearance.
+But sometimes scoliosis causes extreme physical deformity and maybe the only option for correcting the condition.
+Most cases of cosmetic scoliosis surgeries occur in young adults that possess very noticeable curves.

 Adult Scoliosis Surgery

-For scoliosis patients who experience an increase in curvature and are in pain, we may recommend surgery.
-Adult Scoliosis surgeries are serious and complex with multi-step procedures, and sometimes more than one surgery is needed— one performed from the front and one from the back.
+For scoliosis patients whose curvature has increased and they are in pain, we may recommend surgery.
+To clarify, scoliosis deformity surgeries are serious and complex with multi-step procedures, and sometimes more than one surgery occurs — one performed from the front and one from the back.
 Typically, this can be done in one operation but in some cases two are necessary.
-In the event a patient needs surgery, our physicians sit down and explain the risks and benefits of the procedure, the possibilities, and expected outcomes.
+In the event a patient needs surgery, our doctors sit down and explain the risks and benefits of the procedure, and expected outcomes.
 At Southwest Scoliosis Institute, we are with you every step of the way.

-When an adult scoliosis patient requires surgery, your orthopedic surgeon can choose from a number of different procedures.
-Each case of scoliosis is somewhat different and may require a very specialized approach for optimal results.
-Surgery is suggested to solve the problems brought on by scoliosis — not just to straighten the spine.
+When a patient requires surgery, your doctor can choose from a number of different procedures, usually, a spinal fusion procedure occurs.
+For instance, each case of scoliosis is somewhat different and may require a very specialized approach for optimal results.
+Normally, surgery will solve the problems brought on by scoliosis — not just to straighten the spine.
 The goals of most surgical procedures for adult scoliosis include:

-- reducing the deformity (straighten the spine as much as possible)
+- reducing the deformity (straighten the spine as much as needed)